aragon/multisig-plugin/packages/artifacts/README.md

 # Multisig Plugin artifacts

-This package contains the ABI of the Multisig Plugin for OSx, as well as the address of its plugin repository on each network.
+This package contains the ABI of the Multisig Plugin for OSx, as well as the address of its plugin repository on each supported network.
 Install it with:

 ```sh
 yarn add @aragon/multisig-plugin-artifacts